Edison Pace Education

 Content

-Content is anything posted online - it might be words or it could be images and video.
+Anything posted online - it might be words or it could be images and video.
 Children and young people may see illegal, inappropriate or harmful content when online.
 This includes things like pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism.

 Contact